sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/SreExtension.md

 Three functions must be defined in your own implementation of the logging system, namely [:myloggerservicetype:]:

 * [:getPlatformLogger:]: replies the root logger of all the loggers of the SRE.
 * [:getKernelLogger:]: replies the logger that is dedicated to the SRE kernel.
+* [:getKernelModuleLogger:]: replies the logger that is dedicated to a module of the SRE kernel.
 The argument of the function is the kernel module's name to be used when displaying the messages.
 * [:createAgentLogger:]: create the logger for the agent with the given name.
 The second parameter permits to control the verbosity of the logger.